tby0824/Distributed-Banking-Transaction-System/Projecy Proposal/Proposal.md

 The primary objective of our project is to develop a distributed banking transaction system that leverages a microservices architecture, incorporating modern backend and frontend technologies.
 The system aims to provide reliable, scalable, and responsive banking operations, including user authentication, account management, cross-account transactions, real-time notifications, and cloud-based file handling.

 ### Technical Implementation Approach

-Our project will follow the "Separate Frontend & Backend" architecture approach:

 - **Frontend:** React will provide a dynamic, responsive, and user-friendly interface.
 Tailwind CSS will ensure a modern, consistent, and responsive design.
 The shadcn/ui library will offer accessible, customizable components for rapid development.